eos/eos/doc/use-cases.rst

 the points in the interval :math:`[0.02\,\text{GeV}^2, 1.00\,\text{GeV}^2]` and the other half in the remainder of the phase space.

+We run one Markov chain to produce :code:`N = 20000` samples with a thinning factor (or :code:`stride`) of 5.
+This means that :code:`stride * N = 100000` samples are produced, but only every 5th sample is returned.
+This improves the quality of the samples by reducing the autocorrelation.
+Before the samples are produced, the Markov Chain self-adapts in a series of preruns, the number of which is governed by the :code:`preprun` argument.
+In each prerun, :code:`pre_N` samples are drawn before the adaptation step.
+The samples obtained as part of the preruns are discarded.
+To ensure efficient sampling, the chain is started in the best-fit point obtained earlier through optimization.

 .. code-block::

    e_q2values  = np.unique(np.concatenate((np.linspace(0.02,  1.00, 20), np.linspace(1.00, 11.60, 20))))